DorsetProject/todo-agent/README.md

-# To Do List Agent
+# TodoAgent

-The ToDoListAgent is a Dorset intelligent agent that creates and manipulates a user's to do list.
+The TodoAgent is a Dorset intelligent agent that creates and manipulates a user's to do list.
+The todoAgent can place the todo list in either a file or a database.
 A user can add to, remove remove, and get items from the to do list.

 ## Configurations